Fort Worth, Texas

 Children are typically prepared for the sacraments during Level 2 (ages 6–9) of CGS, most often in second grade.
 However, readiness is determined not solely by age, but by the child’s spiritual maturity, desire, and personal relationship with Jesus.

-To participate in sacramental prep, families must:
+To participate in sacramental preparation, families must:

 The liturgy is the heart of our sacramental life.
 Active participation in Mass reinforces what children encounter in the Atrium and sacrament sessions.